 If I am a reunion planner, can I use the SAA tax ID number to open a bank account for reunion funds?

 No, although the SAA can help create reunion event pages, collect reunion funds and pay vendors by creating a sub account for your reunion.
-If you are a reunion planner and have specific questions regarding how to plan it, please visit the Reunion Toolkit page on the SAA website located under the Programs tab.

 No, we do not provide our Tax ID number for the use of reunions.